2020 Kona Coffee Cultural Festival Board of Directors

 Helen was born and grew up in Kona, attended Konawaena Elementary, Intermediate and High School and East Los Angeles Community College.
 She recently retired from a successful career with First Hawaiian Bank.

-Michele Sakata-Johnson 2 Years of Service
+Michelle Sakata-Johnson 2 Years of Service

 Michelle is a 4th generation Japanese coffee farmer, crowned as the 1977 Kona Coffee Festival Queen.
 She graduated in 1978 from Konawaena High School and earned a degree in Fashion Designing at FIDM in San Francisco and Los Angeles.
 Michelle is currently restoring her family coffee-land-house that has been in her family for over 100 years.